259159/Mini_project_python/README.md

 Introduction
 --------------
 The application has been designed keeping user interaction and friendliness.
-By our application user can convert any png image to jpg.User needs to select the image which he/she needs to convert and can click "convert png to jpg" button.
+By this pplication user can convert any png image to jpg.User needs to select the image which he/she needs to convert and can click "convert png to jpg" button.
+Nwow user can save the converted image in desired location.

 Features
 ---------